ahmdhaziq/assignment-silentmode/readme.md

 # File Transfer Demo: WebSocket Chunked Upload

 A demonstration of a full-duplex file transfer system using NestJS for the server and a Node.js client.
-This demo showcases how to handle large file transfers by streaming them in 1MB chunks over WebSockets.
+This demo showcases how to handle large file transfers (~100mb) when server prompted the download from a client that is not directly accessible through the internet client.

 ---